Arijon Ibrahimović

+Club career

-Professional career
+Youth career

 Ibrahimović is a youth product of Greuther Fürth and 1.
 FC Nürnberg, he moved to the youth academy of Bayern Munich in 2018.
 Impressing with his talent and skills he played for their U17 side at the age of 14, and U19 at the age of 16.
 He started training with the senior team in the preseason for the 2021–22 season.
 In September 2022, he was named by English newspaper The Guardian as one of the best players born in 2005 worldwide.

+Bayern Munich

-In 13 January 2023, Ibrahimović along with fellow Bayern Munich academy players Johannes Schenk, Tarek Buchmann, Yusuf Kabadayı and Lovro Zvonarek, made his debut with the senior team of Bayern Munich on a friendly match against Austrian club Red Bull Salzburg, coming as a substitute off the bench at the second half replacing Jamal Musiala, he scored the second goal for the team while being down 1–3, ultimately the match ended 4–4 in a draw.
-Days later in 17 January 2023, he signed a contract extension until 2025 with Bayern Munich, being fully promoted to the senior team.
+On 13 January 2023, Ibrahimović along with fellow Bayern Munich academy players Johannes Schenk, Tarek Buchmann, Yusuf Kabadayı and Lovro Zvonarek, made his debut with the senior team of Bayern Munich on a friendly match against Austrian club Red Bull Salzburg, coming as a substitute off the bench at the second half replacing Jamal Musiala, he scored the second goal for the team while being down 3–1, ultimately the match ended 4–4 in a draw.
+Days later on 17 January 2023, he signed a contract extension until 2025 with Bayern Munich, being fully promoted to the senior team.

 On 11 February 2023, Ibrahimović made his Bundesliga debut in a 3–0 win over VfL Bochum, coming on as substitute for Leroy Sané in the 77th minute, in which he became the second youngest debutant for the club, only behind Paul Wanner.

+Loan to Frosinone

+On 1 September 2023, he was sent on loan to newly promoted Serie A club Frosinone, with an option to make the move permanent at the end of the season.
+Later that year, on 6 November, he recorded his goal and assist in a 2–1 victory over Empoli.

+Return to Bayern Munich

+On 2 July 2024, Bayern Munich announced they had extended Ibrahimović's contract until 2027.

+Ibrahimović made his UEFA Champions League debut with Bayern Munich during their sixth league phase game on 10 December 2024, at a 5–1 away win against Shakhtar Donetsk, substituting Thomas Müller.

+Loan to Lazio

+On 13 January 2025, Ibrahimović moved back to Serie A, on a six-month loan with Lazio until the end of the 2024–25 season, having an option to make the move permanent.

+Loan to 1.
+FC Heidenheim

+On 25 June 2025, fellow Bundesliga club 1.
+FC Heidenheim announced his signing, Ibrahimović is set to return to his native Germany and officially join on loan for the 2025–26 season.

 International career

-Ibrahimović is a youth international for Germany, having played for the Germany U16s, U17s, and U18s.